microsoft/Windows-driver-samples/network/radio/RadioManagerSample/README.md

 ---
 topic: sample
-description: Demonstrates how to structure a Radio Manager for use with the Windows Radio Management APIs.
+description: "Demonstrates how to structure a Radio Manager for use with the Windows Radio Management APIs."
 languages:
 - cpp
 products: